 Finish your New York weekend trip with a walk up the High Line from Chelsea Market to Hudson Yards.
 The High Line is a historic, raised railway that was repurposed into a public park and walking trail.
 You’ll enjoy elevated views of the Manhattan streets, gardens and public art along your route.

-I’ve intentionally left off mid-afternoon, as those flying in/out of New York City for the weekend will need time to get to the airport 3-hours ahead of their flight.
-Getting to NYC airports can be quite a hassle, so make sure you have a plan on how you’re getting to there and leave plenty of time.
+I’ve intentionally left off mid-afternoon, as those flying in/out of New York City for the weekend will need time to get to the airport.
+Remember you need to be there 2-hours ahead of their flight for domestic and 3-hours for international.
+Getting to NYC airports can be quite a hassle, so make sure you have a plan on how you’re getting to there and allow plenty of time.

 Weekend in NYC Map